 Provide details of the proposed project and the area of influence of the project or Impact Area, including relevant diagrams and drawings.
 It is understood that most projects will likely involve the recovery of Minerals from the Area, with the concentrating process(es) occurring on land within a national jurisdiction (outside the jurisdiction of the Authority).
 While this section should provide a description of the entire project, including offshore and land-based components, the Environmental Impact Statement should focus on those activities occurring within the Authority’s jurisdiction (e.g., activities related to the recovery of the Minerals from the Area up to the point of transshipment).

+Details to be provided under this section should include the headings listed below.

+[Details of the proposed project should include the location and associated activities, Resources, project components (which includes project scale, mining equipment, transport and materials handling and on-site- processing), commissioning, construction and operating standards (which includes design codes, health and safety and workforce description), decommissioning and closure, other alternatives considered, environmental management measures to Mitigate impact and a development timetable. ]

+[ALT: Details of the proposed project should include:

+(a) the location and associated activities;

+(b) resources;

+(c) project components including project scale, mining equipment, transport and materials handling and on-site-processing;

+(d) commissioning including construction, operating standards, design codes, health and safety, and workforce description;

+(e) decommissioning and closure;

+(f) environmental management measures to Mitigate impact;

+(g) a development timetable; and

+(h) other alternatives considered.]